anusiya-it/anusiya-it/README.md

 **Software Engineer |  Full-Stack & Web Development**

-I am an Information Technology student bridging the gap between intelligent AI models and scalable web infrastructure[cite: 1].
+I am an Information Technology student bridging the gap between intelligent of Web Application models and scalable web infrastructure[cite: 1].
 My focus is on turning complex architectural problems into clean, high-performance code to build products that solve real-world problems.

 * 🔭 I’m currently working on **full-stack web applications** and AI-powered software solutions[cite: 1].
 * 👯 I’m looking to collaborate on **innovative open-source projects** and scalable AI products.